Conventional wisdom dictates that you should always look to maximize your income. Unfortunately, conventional wisdom is also often wrong.

 No one argues that having someone who can focus their efforts on looking after the children and managing all the household chores is incredibly helpful.

-Unfortunately, the way our tax system is set up here in the UK means that a family set up where only one parent works very often leads to a severe tax disadvantage.
+Unfortunately, the way our tax system is set up here in the UK means that a family set-up where only one parent works very often leads to a severe tax disadvantage.

-This level of pay means there’s a high probability you are working 60+ (if not 70+) hours a week, with weekends and holidays fair game for work-related disruption.
+This level of earnings means there’s a high probability you are working 60+ (if not 70+) hours a week, with weekends and holidays fair game for work-related disruption.

 In addition, you have also and have triggered the 45% additional tax rate on income above £150k.
-To top things off, you have also lost £5k of your annual £40k pension allowance.
+And to top things off, you have also lost £5k of your annual £40k pension allowance.

 When the time comes to file your taxes, you are looking at a whopping tax bill of £55,230 – a 35% income tax rate – and that’s before National Insurance and other deductions.

-While this can still by all means be considered a high paying job (even though it might not feel like it, especially if you live in London), the tax burden is dramatically different.
+While this can still be considered a high paying job (even though it might not feel like it, especially if you live in London), the tax burden is dramatically different.